adityatomar15/options-pricing-engine/README.md

 # Options Pricing Engine v1

 I built this to actually understand how options are priced at the hardware level — not just the theory.
 It’s a pure‑Python, correctness‑verified pricing library that calculates Black‑Scholes prices, all five Greeks, Monte Carlo simulations, and binomial trees — entirely from scratch, using only the Python standard library (no NumPy, no SciPy, no Numba).
-The hot path hits the CPU directly; every `exp` and `log` call is deliberate.

 This is a work in progress.
 The roadmap is honest about what’s next.